xtf-cz/xtf/README.md

 * System properties
 * Environment variables
-* test.properties file in root of the project designed to contain user specific setup
+* `test.properties` file in root of the project designed to contain user specific setup.
+You can use `-Dxtf.test_properties.path` property to specify the location for the desired user specific setup.
-* global-test.properties file in root of the project designed to contain shared setup
+* `global-test.properties` file in root of the project designed to contain shared setup.
+You can use `-Dxtf.global_test_properties.path` property to specify the location for the desired user specific setup.

 The mapping between system properties and environment variables is done by lower casing environment variable, replacing `_` with `.` and adding `xtf.` before the result.